eisfabian/PACEtomo/README.md

 ### Citation

+## Hardware

+PACE-tomo has been tested on a JEOL JEM-F200 and a Thermo Fisher Scientific Krios G3i and G4 transmission electron microscope using the dedicated computer for the Gatan K2 or K3 direct electron detector.
+The open-source microscope control software [SerialEM](https://bio3d.colorado.edu/SerialEM/) should be installed and calibrated.

 ## Requirements
 PACE-tomo does not require the installation of any stand-alone software.
 However, it does require SerialEM 4.0 or higher capable of running Python scripts.